alexfernandez/alexfernandez.github.io/2016/stridercd.md

 you may want to get
 [some background](http://alexfernandez.github.io/2012/continuous-deployment.html)
 before you read this article.
-We will only cover the basics here.
+We will still cover the basics here.

 ## The Project